NFL Owners Unanimously Decide That Players Must Stand For National Anthem

 “You fellas need to ask your compadres, fellas, stop that other business, let’s go out and do something that really produces positive results, and we’ll help you.”
 McNair said at a meeting between players and owners in October (via Sports Illustrated).

-McNair had also stoked controversy for a remark that NFL players were like “inmates running the asylum” with their control over the protests, and with no rules against it.
+McNair had also stoked controversy for a remark that NFL players were like “inmates running the asylum” with their control over the protests and with no rules against it.
 McNair later apologized for the comments.

 JUST IN: NFL players' union threatens to challenge league's new national anthem policy https://t.co/QRPtea5W0z pic.twitter.com/GYq2v5xzIa